veronicagnecco/GNN_DT_BS23/README.md

 Routines included in the Repository to carry out the method:

-/ifc_association: association the relevant information of the BIM model objects with the environmental information collected during experimental campaigns.
+ifc_association: association the relevant information of the BIM model objects with the environmental information collected during experimental campaigns.
-/env_phys_data_cypher: creation of two text files in Cypher language, one with environmental information during test periods and another physiological data from the subjects.
+env_phys_data_cypher: creation of two text files in Cypher language, one with environmental information during test periods and another physiological data from the subjects.
 The files were created using .csv document generated from experimental campaigns.
 Environmental data depends on the sensors included in the test room; physiological data regards to the wearable sensors employed in the campaign.
-/net_creation: connection of the python engine with Neo4J and creation of nodes/relationships.
+net_creation: connection of the python engine with Neo4J and creation of nodes/relationships.
 The subjects' and facility's nodes are also generated in this step; the former gets the participants' subjective votes of comfort from a .csv file, compiled and organized during experimental campaigns.